matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Use IAM roles to separate who can create and manage Datasets versus who can process the data:
     - Be careful when giving all authenticated users access to data.
 - Use authorized views to restrict access to sensitive data:
-    - Principle of least privilege.
+    - Principle of the least privilege.
 - Use the expiration settings to remove unneeded tables and partitions.

 #### Quiz